-Woodward did not keep records of his pastels he called "chalk drawings."
+Woodward did not keep records of his pastels he called "chalk

 In trying to select a "comp" to what this drawing may be similar to height was our main consideration.
 Burnt Hill in Heath is a good candidate.
 Woodward started traveling to Heath shortly after acquiring his first car around 1924.
 But there are plenty of other options, for instance, the artist mentions the "mowing edge above the house" where he situated himself to paint the award winning piece, New England Drama.
 Also check out the Pastures Gallery.

-The Pynchon Gallery Exhibition is one of the few
+The Pynchon Gallery

-exhibitions that featured Woodward's "Crayon Drawings."
-As many as 13 were reported to be exhibited and this website is not aware of
+Exhibition is one of the few exhibitions that featured Woodward's "Crayon Drawings."
+As many as 13 were

-any exhibit that featured more than this number.
-The Deerfield Academy, 1932 Exhibition featured 10
+Deerfield Academy, 1932 Exhibition featured 10 drawings.

 "'A High and Rocky Mowing' is a title that almost gives you the picture, but you must see for yourself the color of the mowing, the hills and the curve of the hills behind the pasture, the restful balance of the trees, the suggestive drawing of those same trees."

 "...the pastel works - they're just fantastic.
-And em'm afraid that they photograph very well but you don't really appreciate the difficulty of making them until you see them up close.
+And I'm afraid that they photograph very well but you don't really appreciate the difficulty of making them until you see them up close.
 That as you know with pastel, you have to be very very good to make it work, because it hard to correct a mistake.
 With oil paint it's much easier to cover over the error.
 But these are really really spectacular."